Nyakki-Labs-0x420/sslpwn/README.md

 # sslpwn

 sslpwn is a security research tool for testing HTTPS servers against eleven SSL/TLS vulnerabilities.
 It performs both detection and full cryptographic exploitation, recovering known test secrets to prove practical impact.
-The tool also includes an adaptive evasion system that rotates network identity, browser fingerprint, and TLS client certificates when rate limiting is encountered.
+The tool also includes an adaptive evasion system that rotates network identity, browser fingerprint, and TLS client certificates when rate limiting is encountered. **Quantum acceleration** is integrated via the OpenQuantum platform, enabling Shor’s algorithm to factor small RSA moduli on real quantum hardware (Rigetti Cepheus‑1‑108Q).

+---

 ## Vulnerabilities covered